 A question often asked is "how long should the programme be and how many sessions?"
 This is very much up to you though I can give you some suggested guidance

 It's hard to get anywhere beneficial in less than five sessions.
-At the other end of the spectrum it depends on a range of factors: how many goals / how complex the goals, progress made to date, commitment of the client to complete between session activities are just a few of them.
+At the other end of the spectrum it depends on a range of factors: how many objectives / how complex the objectives, progress made to date and commitment of the client to complete between session activities are just a few of them.